Major Projects Assessment Process

 What is the role of the Minister?

-The Minister for Planning is the decision maker in Stage 1 of the process shown in Figure 1, which is whether to declare, or not declare, a proposal as a major project.
+The Minister for Planning is the decision maker in Stage 1 of the assessment, which is whether to declare, or not declare, a proposal as a major project.
 The decision of the Minister must be based upon the eligibility criteria set out in section 60M and 60N of the Act and have regard to any Determination Guidelines made by the independent Tasmanian Planning Commission when they have been issued.
 The Commission has 6 months from the commencement of the legislation to prepare these Guidelines but the Minister can declare a project any time before these are issued.

 The Minister is required to prepare a report stating the reasons for a decision on the eligibility of a proposal to be assessed as a major project.

-The Minister has no role in the key decisions during Sages 2 & 3 of the process shown in Figure 1, which is determining the content of the assessment criteria; the assessment of a major project; or the decision to issue, or refuse to issue, a major project permit.
+The Minister has no role in the key decisions during Stages 2 & 3 of the assessment that include determining the content of the assessment criteria; the assessment of a major project; or the decision to issue, or refuse to issue, a major project permit.

 Eligibility of Projects